Stratosfear: Critical reception

 According to Allmusics John Bush, Stratosfear "shows the group's desire to advance past their stellar recent material and stake out a new musical direction" and also marks "the beginning of a more evocative approach for Tangerine Dream".
-Bush said the title track, which begins with a "statuesque synthesizer progression before unveiling an increasingly hypnotic line of trance", is the album's highlight.
+Bush said that the title track, which begins with a "statuesque synthesizer progression before unveiling an increasingly hypnotic line of trance", is the album's highlight.

-Reviewing in Christgau's Record Guide: Rock Albums of the Seventies (1981), Robert Christgau said "I respect their synthesizer textures in theory, but these guys should leave the accessibility to Kraftwerk.
-When they program in received semiclassical melodies and set the automatic drummer on 'bouncy swing,' the result is the soundtrack for a space travelogue you don't want to see."
+Reviewing in Christgau's Record Guide: Rock Albums of the Seventies (1981), Robert Christgau said: "I respect their synthesizer textures in theory, but these guys should leave the accessibility to Kraftwerk.
+When they program in received semiclassical melodies and set the automatic drummer on 'bouncy swing', the result is the soundtrack for a space travelogue you don't want to see."

 Track listing

 A new CD version was issued in 2019 re-mastered from the original master tapes.
-It contained the extra bonus tracks 'Coventry Cathedral' (previously unreleased), 'Stratosfear' (single edit) and 'The Big Sleep in Search of Hades' (single edit) both previously released on promotional only singles in 1976.
+It contained the extra bonus tracks "Coventry Cathedral" (previously unreleased), "Stratosfear" (single edit) and "The Big Sleep in Search of Hades" (single edit) both previously released on promotional only singles in 1976.